-Learn about new features introduced in the Junos OS main and maintenance releases for Junos fusion for enterprise.
+There are no new features or enhancements to existing features in Junos OS Release 19.4R3 for Junos fusion for enterprise.

 For more information about the Junos fusion for enterprise features, see the Junos Fusion Enterprise User Guide.

-There are no changes in behavior of Junos OS features and changes in the syntax of Junos OS statements and commands in Junos OS Release 19.2R3 for Junos fusion for enterprise.
+There are no changes in behavior of Junos OS features and changes in the syntax of Junos OS statements and commands in Junos OS Release 19.4R3 for Junos fusion for enterprise.

-There are no known behaviors, system maximums, and limitations in hardware and software in Junos OS Release 19.2R3 for Junos fusion for enterprise.
+There are no known behaviors, system maximums, and limitations in hardware and software in Junos OS Release 19.4R3 for Junos fusion for enterprise.